paulcham/remindy/README.md

 - Verify the current time is within the active hours

 ### Reminders Not Recurring
-- Confirm "Enable recurring reminders" is checked
-- Verify the schedule settings are correct
+- Confirm the schedule settings are correct
 - Check that at least one day is selected for specific day mode

+### Viewing Logs
+- To view logs and debug output from the background script:
+  1. Go to `chrome://extensions/`
+  2. Find Remindy and click the “Service Worker” link under “Inspect views”
+  3. This opens a DevTools window for the background script where all logs will appear

 ## Development